 As stated above in Rule #5 – investors are primarily driven by emotions.
-As the overall markets rise; up to 90% of any individual stock’s price movement is dictated by the overall direction of the market hence the saying “a rising tide lifts all boats.”
+As the overall markets rise, up to 90% of any individual stock’s price movement is dictated by the market’s general direction.
+Such is the derivation of the saying, “a rising tide lifts all boats.”

-Psychologically, as the markets rise, investors begin to believe that they are “smart” because their portfolio is going up.
-In reality, it is primarily more a function of “luck” rather than “intelligence” that is driving their portfolio.
+Psychologically, as the markets rise, investors begin to believe they are “smart” because their portfolio is going up.
+In reality, it is primarily a function of “luck” rather than “intelligence” driving their portfolio.

-Investors behave much the same way as individuals who addicted to gambling.
-When they are winning they believe that their success is based on their skill.
-However, when they began to lose, they keep gambling thinking the next “hand” will be the one that gets them back on track.
+Investors behave much the same way as individuals who are addicted to gambling.
+When they are winning, they believe their success is based on their skill.
+However, when they begin to lose, they keep gambling, thinking the next “hand” will be the one that gets them back on track.
 Eventually – they leave the table broke.

-It is true that bull markets are more fun than bear markets.
-Bull markets elicit euphoria and feelings of psychological superiority.
-Bear markets bring fear, panic, and depression.
+Bull markets are indeed more fun than bear markets.
+They elicit euphoria and feelings of psychological superiority.
+However, bear markets bring fear, panic, and depression.

-What is interesting is that no matter how many times we continually repeat these “cycles” – as emotional human beings we always “hope” that somehow this “time will be different.”
-Unfortunately, it never is and this time won’t be either.
-The only questions are: when will the next bear market begin and will you be prepared for it?
+What is interesting is that no matter how many times we continually repeat these “cycles” – as emotional human beings, we constantly “hope” that somehow this “time will be different.”
+Unfortunately, it never is, and this time won’t be either.
+The only questions are: when will the next bear market begin, and will you be prepared for it?

-Like all rules on Wall Street, Bob Farrell’s rules are not meant has hard and fast rules.
-There are always exceptions to every rule and while history never repeats exactly it does often “rhyme” very closely.
+Like all rules on Wall Street, Bob Farrell’s rules are not meant to have hard and fast rules.
+There are always exceptions to every rule, and while history never repeats precisely, it often “rhymes” very closely.

 Nevertheless, these rules will benefit investors by helping them to look beyond the emotions and the headlines.
-Being aware of sentiment can prevent selling near the bottom and buying near the top, which often goes against our instincts.
+Awareness of sentiment can prevent selling near the bottom and buying near the top, which often goes against our instincts.

-Regardless of how many times I discuss these issues, quote successful investors, or warn of the dangers – the response from both individuals and investment professionals is always the same.
+Regardless of how often I discuss these issues, quote successful investors, or warn of the dangers – the response from both individuals and investment professionals is always the same.

 “I am a long term, fundamental value, investor.
 So these rules don’t really apply to me.”